bronumski/HealthNet/README.md

     return this.CreateGoodResult();
   }

-  //Tells the health check service that this checker is intrusive and should be skipped unless
+  //Tells the health check service that this checker is intrusive and should be skipped
-  //doing a thorough exam
-  public bool IsIntrusive { get { return false; } }
+  //unless doing a thorough exam public bool IsIntrusive { get { return false; } }

   //The Name to be returned in the health check result